Chemical engineering

 Chemical engineers typically hold a degree in Chemical Engineering or Process Engineering.
 Practicing engineers may have professional certification and be accredited members of a professional body.
 Such bodies include the Institution of Chemical Engineers (IChemE) or the American Institute of Chemical Engineers (AIChE).
-In India the equivalent body is the Indian Institute of Chemical Engineers (IIChE) which also conducts collaborative events with AIChE and ICheE.

 A degree in chemical engineering is directly linked with all of the other engineering disciplines, to various extents.

 Etymology

 A 1996 article cites James F. Donnelly for mentioning an 1839 reference to chemical engineering in relation to the production of sulfuric acid.
 In the same paper, however, George E. Davis, an English consultant, was credited with having coined the term.
 Davis also tried to found a Society of Chemical Engineering, but instead, it was named the Society of Chemical Industry (1881), with Davis as its first secretary.
 The History of Science in United States: An Encyclopedia puts the use of the term around 1890.
 "Chemical engineering", describing the use of mechanical equipment in the chemical industry, became common vocabulary in England after 1850.
 By 1910, the profession, "chemical engineer," was already in common use in Britain and the United States.